1MPULSEONE/1MPULSEONE/README.md

 ## Hey 👋, This is Parkhomenko Egor
-- 🔭 **I’m currently working in StudentsLab, where i am developing android app "EffectiveAnroid".
+- 🔭 **I’m currently working in StudentsLab, where i am developing android app "EffectiveAndroid".
 It helps users learn mobile developing.
 If you want to test it, you can dm me.
 - 🌱 I’m currently learning Kotlin,Android,Firebase,TypeScript,ReactNative.
 - 👯 I’m looking to collaborate on my new projects.
 You can write me in Direct or Telegram.
 - 💬 Ask me about everything, i hope i can help you.